Corruption in Mauritius: NMH takeover scandal

+Obstruction of a police officer by Ajay Gunness

+In April 2017, Ajay Gunness, the secretary general of the MMM and a member of Parliament, intervened at the Flic-en-Flac police station to release his brother-in-law Sanjay, who was under police arrest for drink-driving.
+During a routine check on Saturday, 15 April 2017, police officers of the Road Safety Unit breath-tested Sanjay, who was driving a car.
+As he had an alcohol level of 36 milligrams in his blood, which exceeded the legal limit by 11 milligrams, he was arrested and locked up at the Flic-en-Flac police station.
+However, Ajay Gunness soon arrived there and instructed Sanjay, a resident of Montagne-Blanche, to ignore the police officers' instructions, before leading Sanjay out of the station without authorisation from the police officers on duty.
+A policeman on duty reported that Ajay Gunness also implored them to drop the case.
+They both left in Sanjay's car, which was being driven by his wife.
+Charges of Obstructing Police Officer under section 13G of the Police Act or Molesting Public Officer under section 3 of the Public Officers Protection Act and Outrage against an agent of civil Authority under section 159 of the Criminal Code were contemplated against Gunness.
+After initial investigations, the latter was reconvened by police for further questioning, and he was placed under arrest.
+Reference to this incident was made in the National Assembly as a bad example of political intervention to protect one's drunk relative.

 Credit Card shopping scandal

-In March 2018, the president of Mauritius, Ameenah Gurib-Fakim, resigned from office following a scandal revealed by the local press, embarrassing the ruling government which had supported her nomination to the ceremonial office.
+In March 2018, the president of Mauritius, Ameenah Gurib-Fakim, resigned from office following a scandal revealed by the local press, embarrassing the ruling government, which had supported her nomination to the ceremonial office.
 Receipts from the president's overseas private expenditures—luxury goods such as jewellery and clothing—using a credit card provided by a non-government organisation (NGO) were published.
 The NGO was founded by an Angolan banker who was keen to obtain a banking licence and other investments in Mauritius.
 Ameenah Gurib-Fakim had allegedly used the credit card from London-based Planet Earth Institute (PEI) to buy items worth US$26,000, not related to her work for PEI.

-Trianon Rs 15 Millions windfall for minister
+Trianon Rs 15 million windfall for minister

 To further the progress of the Metro Express project, the Ministry of Land and Housing bought back 42 blocks of land as part of a compulsory acquisition scheme in 2017–18.
-One of the beneficiaries of the scheme was Minister of Health Anwar Husnoo whose 897 square meter plot of land in Sodnac (Trianon) was purchased for Rs 15 Millions, or Rs 16833 per square meter whereas other land owners only received much lower compensation.
-Other members of the public received between Rs 824 per square meter to Rs 11317 per square meter.
+One of the beneficiaries of the scheme was Minister of Health Anwar Husnoo, whose 897 square meter plot of land in Sodnac (Trianon) was purchased for Rs 15 million, or Rs 16,833 per square meter, whereas other landowners only received much lower compensation.
+Other members of the public received between Rs 824 per square meter and Rs 11317 per square meter.